-Household survey was conducted to tap the socio-economic status of encroached properties and their willingness to rehabilitate and resettle.
-The study area is mainly dominated by minorities accounting to 63.7%.
-Representation of SC and ST in the area is higher than city which is about 22.4% and 2.8% respectively.
-It was observed that 91% of population living in the study area belong to EWS and LIG category.
-3/4 of the household ownership lies with either self-owned or owned by relatives.
-About 35% of households are 24-50yrs old and majorly located in the midstream zone of the study area.
-More than 60% of dwellings of [Pucca + Single storied + Attached] typology observed.
+Household survey was conducted to tap the socio-economic status of encroached properties and their willingness to resettle, and the inference that we get from the analysis from table 4 is that,

+- a) The study area is mainly dominated by minorities accounting to 63.7%.
+Representation of SC and ST in the area is higher than city, which is about 22.4% and 2.8% respectively.
+It was observed that 91% of population living in the study area belong to EWS and LIG category. - b) 3/4 of the household ownership lies with either self-owned or owned by relatives.
+About 35% of households are 24-50 yrs. old and majorly located in the midstream zone of the study area. - c) More than 60% of dwellings of [Pucca + Single storied + Attached] typology observed.
 43% of immediate riverside dwelling are of kuccha type and semi type.
 Up to 75% of dwellings have built-up area less than 1200 sq.ft.
-2/3 of immediate riverside residents positive attitude towards rehabilitation and resettlement plan the opinion of all stakeholders - including immediate riverside residents, general public and experts to arrive at common consensus.
+2/3 of immediate riverside residents show positive attitude towards rehabilitation and resettlement plan.